ikunetwork/WhitePaper/README.md

 `r`: A specified threshold value
 ```

 `s` is expected to be optimized overtime with IN demand.
-As this process generates data and continues to grow, it will serve to provide open source algorithms for bio R&D efficiencies.
+As this process generates data and continues to grow, Jonas's recommendations should get better to help us determine the most efficient forms of bio R&D.

 The IN will serve to be a library-hub for the generation, tracking and exchange of such data allowing for an incentivized, open workflow for the most promising research and clinical trials.
 The IKU architecture facilitates a market around R&D data to use copyright licenses to such data for clinical trial packages, e.g. Rapamycin Animal/Phase I clinical trial safety study \(study\) for Rapamycin for longevity, modified release \(clinical trial drug rediscovery package\).